-As I went to empty my dishwasher after work I noticed things didn’t look right.
-I rinse dishes so well that it’s hard to tell, but they looked the same.
-I checked the detergent cup to find it all still full.
+As I went to empty my dishwasher after work, I noticed things didn’t look right.
+I rinse dishes so thoroughly that it’s hard to tell, but they looked the same.
+I checked the detergent cup to find it still full.
 Nothing had happened.

 I was amazed that something so important could get lost in the myriad of other choices.
 I would have thought turning it on would have been sufficient.

-We may get up out of bed and turn ON to face another day, but if we don’t push START by taking different action nothing will change.
+We may get up out of bed and turn ON to face another day, but if we don’t push START by taking a different action, nothing will change.

-Stepping back to take another glance at our lives may help us to see that we needn’t take massive action to accomplish great goals.
-A ships trajectory is changed by the slightest tilt of the rudder.
+Stepping back to take another glance at our lives may help us to see that we needn’t take massive action to accomplish goals.
+The trajectory of a ship is changed by the slightest tilt of its rudder.

-One step, one moment, one day and one dirty dish at a time.
+We need to begin one new thing – one step, one moment, one day, and one dirty dish at a time.